 You usually know when you have sprained your ankle because of the very noticeable twisting or turning motion.
 Other common symptoms can include:

 - Popping sensation or sound at the time of injury

-If the pain is consistent and persists, or if the intensity greatly increases when weight bearing, the ankle may have been fractured rather than sprained.
+If the pain persists over a prolonged period of time, or greatly intensifies upon weight bearing, the ankle may have been fractured rather than sprained.
 You should always consult a podiatrist or lower limb specialist to ensure that there is no lasting damage.

-Depending on the severity and type of injury, treatment for ankle sprains can range from first applying R.I.C.E treatment to the initial injury to using crutches or splints to using electromagnetic stimulation to help facilitate recovery.
-In Singapore, doctors often prescribe cold compresses to reduce pain and oral medication with anti-inflammatory or analgesic/pain-relieving purposes may also be prescribed.
+Depending on the severity and type of injury, the course of action for ankle sprains can range from applying R.I.C.E to the affected area, to using crutches or splints, to using electromagnetic stimulation to help facilitate recovery.

 For both mild and severe injuries, physical therapy may be prescribed for rehabilitation purposes.
-Surgical intervention is rare and is typically only done if there is significant bone deterioration or if conservative methods have failed to stabilise the ankle joint after an extended period of treatment.
+Surgical intervention is rare, and is typically only offered if there is significant bone deterioration or if conservative methods have failed to stabilise the ankle joint after an extended period of therapy.

 Surgery is rarely required for ankle sprains as the ligaments of the ankle can remodel themselves.
-However, you should seek treatment from a foot doctor or podiatrist to avoid worsening the injury, speed up recovery, and prevent the ankle from remodeling to a form that encourages future injury.
+Nonetheless, you should seek help from a foot specialist or podiatrist to avoid injury progression and future injury.